Work

 • Off-platform interviews on KakaoTalk only.
 Legitimate employers will eventually use KakaoTalk for logistics, but the formal interview should happen via Zoom, Google Meet, or in person.

-What we recommend doing this week
+What to do this week

 If you have not started yet: